konnov/protocols-made-fun/_posts/2024-04-30-properties.md

  1. Point to a concrete protocol, e.g., a smart contract in Solidity.

- 1. Present an idea of a protocol in English, perhaps, adding a bit of math notation on top of it.
+ 1. Present the idea of a protocol in English, perhaps, adding a bit of math notation on top of it.

 Instead of following one of the above approaches, I am following the third